jpswade/jpswade.github.io/_posts/2012-04-25-ux-used-car-search.md

 permalink: /ux-used-car-search/
 source-id: 15wdI9qgmo63LgZmZmN7X8WUlob0nZ8CA1KhIXA3uhas
 published: true
+date: 2012-04-25
 ---
-UX: Used Car Search

-By James Wade on 25 April 2012

-# Searching for a used car is hard enough as it is.
+### Searching for a used car is hard enough as it is.

 As some light reading on a weekend trip to London I picked up a copy of the self described "weekly free motoring publication", AutoExchange from a rack inside a supermarket.